-This new book by the distinguished sociological theorist Jonathan H. Turner combines sociology, evolutionary biology, cladistic analysis from biology, and comparative neuroanatomy to examine human nature, as it was inherited from the common ancestors that humans shared with present-day great apes.
-This inherited legacy was altered by selection pressures on these ancestors of humans—termed hominins for being bipedal—to get better organized than extant great apes as they were forced from the forest canopies to open country terrestrial habitats.
-The effects of these selection pressures made humans’ hominin ancestors more social and group oriented by increasing their emotional capacities.
-This, in turn, enabled further selection for a larger brain, articulated speech, and culture along the human line.
+In this book, Jonathan H. Turner combines sociology, evolutionary biology, cladistic analysis from biology, and comparative neuroanatomy to examine human nature as inherited from common ancestors shared by humans and present-day great apes.
+Selection pressures altered this inherited legacy for the ancestors of humans—termed hominins for being bipedal—and forced greater organization than extant great apes when the hominins moved into open-country terrestrial habitats.
+The effects of these selection pressures increased hominin ancestors’ emotional capacities through greater social and group orientation.
+This shift, in turn, enabled further selection for a larger brain, articulated speech, and culture along the human line.
 Turner elaborates human nature as a series of overlapping complexes that are the outcome of the inherited legacy of great apes being fed through the transforming effects of a larger brain, speech, and culture.
 These complexes, he shows, can be understood as the cognitive complex, the psychological complex, the emotions complex, the interaction complex, and the community complex.

 Table of Contents

-Jonathan H. Turner is 38th University Professor of the University of California System; Research Professor, University of California, Santa Barbara, and Distinguished Professor at the University of California, Riverside.
-He is also Director of the Institute for Theoretical Social Science, Santa Barbara, CA, USA.
-He is the author of hundreds of research articles and the author of more than 40 distinguished books, including most recently, The New Evolutionary Sociology (with Richard Machalek).
+Jonathan H. Turner is 38th University Professor of the University of California System; Research Professor, University of California, Santa Barbara; and Distinguished Professor at the University of California, Riverside.
+He is also Director of the Institute for Theoretical Social Science, Santa Barbara, California.
+He is the author of hundreds of research articles and the author of more than 40 distinguished books, including most recently The New Evolutionary Sociology (with Richard Machalek).

 Randall Collins, University of Pennsylvania

-"Jonathan Turner can be counted among the few in American sociology who ask huge questions, master sprawling literatures, and defy the imperialism of strong social constructivism.
+"Jonathan Turner can be counted among the few in American sociology who ask huge questions, master sprawling literatures, and defy the imperialism of radical social constructivism.
 He takes nature seriously and wants to know what nature means for humanity.
 This book continues and extends Turner's decades-long project of systematically understanding and explaining foundational concerns about humanity—that is, us, we ourselves.
 Not everyone will agree with his story, but I commend it as important and fascinating nonetheless.
-At a time when the authority of science itself is increasingly publicly questioned, Turner admirably models a long-view scholar taking seriously genuinely interdisciplinary science."
+At a time when the authority of science itself is increasingly publicly questioned, Turner admirably models a long-view scholar taking genuinely interdisciplinary science seriously."